Violet Chachki: Career

 In May 2019, she attended the Met Gala, where the theme was Camp: Notes on Fashion, wearing a glove-shaped Moschino dress which was altered by Jeremy Scott.
 Thus, she became one of the first drag queens at the event, alongside Aquaria and RuPaul.
 In June 2019, a panel of judges from New York magazine placed Violet Chachki 16th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 In November 2019, she teamed up with perfume brand Heretic Parfum as collaborator and muse for the genderless fragrance "Dirty Violet".

 In 2023, she was featured on an alternate cover for the March 2023 edition of Vogue Czechoslovakia, and became the first Drag Race alum to be featured on the cover of the magazine.

 In May 2023, while at a party in Santa Monica, California, Violet Chachki and frequent collaborator, fellow drag queen, and RuPaul's Drag Race alum Gottmik were asked by rapper Cardi B to direct her next music video.
 The duo accepted, and the completed video is to-be-announced.

 In June 2023, she walked in the British Vogue x Luisa Via Roma fashion show in Florence, Italy.
 The same month, Violet Chachki was awarded the Cultural Icon Award from the Tom of Finland Foundation, which was presented to her by Dita Von Teese.

-She is the fifth most followed queen from Drag Race, and has accumulated over 2 million Instagram followers as of April, 2024.

 Music

-On June 2, 2015, Violet Chachki released "Bettie" as the lead single from her debut EP.
-The EP Gagged was released on June 30, 2015.
+On June 2, 2015, Violet Chachki released "Bettie" as the lead single from her debut EP Gagged.
+The EP was released on June 30, 2015.
 In May 2018, she released her fourth single, "A Lot More Me", a burlesque track independent from an album.

 In July 2021, Violet Chachki released the single "Mistress Violet" with pop singer Allie X. The song was produced by French producer Lecomte De Brégeot and written by Allie X. The accompanying 1980s influenced music video was shot on analog and features themes of power play and BDSM, with the two appearing in haute couture outfits by Schiaparelli.
 Violet Chachki had previously appeared in Allie X's 2016 music video for "All The Rage".